“Tell me, what is it you plan to do with your one wild and precious life?”Mary Oliver

 I’m really enjoying this weekly love letter to myself.

 I’m not very woe is me this week despite falling at tennis and my sleep being very wonky.
 Oh and my new feature of sweating and freezing and sweating and freezing.
 Fun!

 This morning I have a great outlook on life.
 And that’s my message to me: nothing has changed and the world is in my head.
 I have the power to make or break a day.
 Covid restrictions, financial uncertainty be damned.

-I have been studying about intuitive eating and this is offering a freedom I’ve never known.
+I have been studying intuitive eating and this is offering freedom I’ve never known.